kaungmyat128/devops_coursework/Use_Case_Description.md

 We need to produce cities population report in the world that contains information of each city and related country information.
 Database contains 'Country' table and 'City' table.

 <b> Success End Condition</b><br>
-A report is available for Data Analyst to view population report of all cities in the world
+A report is available for Data Analyst to view population report of all cities in the world / in each continent / in each region / in each country / in each district

 <b> Failed End Condition</b><br>
 No report is produced.